EOSLaoMao/bp-kicking-proposal-monitor/README.md

 You Slack bot webhook url.

 ### SENTRY_DSN[optional]
-Optional, used to notify Sentry(if you have it) when there are exceptions occurred.
+Optional, used to notify Sentry when there are exceptions occurred.

 ### RPC_HOST[optional]
 Optinal, default value is "https://api.eoslaomao.com:443".
-This endpoint is used to send proposal transaction to.
+This endpoint where the proposal tx sent.

-Provide above parameters accordingly, after execution, you will have a Docker container called `eos-auto-kicker` running.
+Provide above parameters accordingly, and execute it, you will have a Docker container called `eos-auto-kicker` running.

 You can check logs using:

 ```
 docker logs -f eos-auto-kicker
 ```

-When their are BP kicking proposals proposed by Block Producer Reliability Tracker, the approval proposal will be proposed automatically.
+When there are BP kicking proposals proposed by Block Producer Reliability Tracker, the approval proposal will be proposed automatically.
 At the same time, you will get notified in your Slack channal.
 All you need to do then, is to decide to approve it or not.

-We believe, with this little tool, the EOS Mainnet will be more reliable.
+We believe, with this little tool, the EOS Mainnet will be more reliable and secure.

 ## Appendix

 Current msig status of TOP 30 Block Producers(2020-05-08):

-Note: by `msig`, we mean both their `owner` and `active` permissions are msiged.
+Note: by `msig`, we mean both the `owner` and `active` permissions are msiged.

 |  Block Producer | MISG Status |
 |  ----  | ----  |